cncf/devstats-helm/README.md

 - We are using pod anti-affinity to make sure each patroni pod is running on a different node.
 - Write performance is limited by single node power, read performance is up to 4x (3 read replicas and master).
 - We're using time-series like approach when generating final data displayed on dashboards (custom time-series implementation at top of postgres database).
+- We're using cron job to backups GitHub API events data for all projects daily (only GitHub API data is backed up because GHA and git data can be regenerated from scratch without any dataloss).

 Cluster: